Olubeckee/Power-BI-Capstone-project/README.md

 ## DATA UNDERSTANDING

-## A Microsoft Excel Worksheet (.xlsx) dataset was provided for analysis consisting of 1016 rows and 6 columns
+## A Microsoft Excel Worksheet (csv) dataset was provided for analysis consisting of 1016 rows and 6 columns

 The Palmoria Data workbook consist of the Name, Gender, Department, Salary, Location and Rating